Skip to main content

 import { Text } from '@react-three/drei';

-function UserHUD({ user, getMovement }) {
+function UserHUD({ user, getMovement, getAvatarHeight }) {

 const groupRef = useRef<Group>(null);